wkraz/wkraz/README.md

 # 💫 About Me:
-🔭 I’m currently studying Computer Engineering at the University of Notre Dame<br>🌱 I’m curious about AI/ML in autonomous systems<br>🚀 I'm an ACS engineer on the Notre Dame Rocketry Team, a TA for the Notre Dame CSE Department, and a player on the Notre Dame Rugby Team<br>💻 Some of my projects include dynamic websites and CV/NLP work (image processing, text sentiment)
+🔭 I’m currently studying Computer Engineering at the University of Notre Dame<br>🌱 I’m curious about AI/ML in autonomous systems<br>🚀 I'm an ACS engineer on the Notre Dame Rocketry Team, a TA for the Notre Dame CSE Department, and a player on the Notre Dame Rugby Team<br>💻 Some of my projects include dynamic websites and CV/NLP work (image captioning, text sentiment)

 ## 🌐 Socials: